raspberrypilearning/from-me-to-you/en/step_6.md

 + Let the user know if the project includes sound, as they may need to wear headphones or turn the volume up on their device.

 In the **Notes and Credits** box:
 + Thank the people who created the projects that inspired you.
-You could even include the web address of the projects.
+You could even include the web addresses of the projects.
 + Did you include images or sounds that were created by someone else?
 If so, credit the source(s) in this box.

 --- /collapse ---